Alan Raph: Background

+Raph died in a traffic incident on December 8, 2023, at the age of 90.

 Education

 Raph graduated from New York University with a Bachelor of Science degree in Music Education.
 He then studied at Teachers College Columbia University where he received a Masters of Arts degree.
 He has studied privately with Nadia Boulanger, John Mehegan, Simon Karasick, and Gabriel Masson.

 Professional career

+Raph was a professor at the Teachers College of Columbia University in New York City, as well as instructor and associate professor at Queens College of the City University of New York.
+He got his start in the 1955 when he was hired by Les Elgart, whose orchestra played dance band music.